paraswadhwa/Cars24-Assignment/README.md

 	   you scroll down.
 	2. The filters can be applied on the products available on the basis of either price range or the brand.
+	3. Products can be searched on the basis of brand or the model.
+	   (Eg : Brand -> Maruti Suzuki , Model -> Swift)
-	3. Once the filters are applied, the filter boxes and the search box gets disabled and you need to clear the applied filters before using them again.
+	4. Once the filters are applied, the filter boxes and the search box gets disabled and you need to clear the applied filters before using them again.
-	4. Filtered products are preserved after the page reload as well.
+	5. Filtered products are preserved after the page reload as well.

 # Screenshots